andeplane/dailystories/README.md

 - An OpenAI API key with access to:
   - gpt-4o-mini for story generation
-  - DALL-E 3 for image generation
+  - DALL-E 3 for book cover and illustration generation

 ### Environment Setup